simkhosla/ShoppingList/README.md

-# ShoppingList
+# sinatra_boilerplate
-A shopping list application using Sinatra with user verification.
+A boilerplate for Sinatra applications